Symphytum: Cultivation

+Comfrey is usually cultivated from rootstock.
 The Russian comfrey 'Bocking 4' and 'Bocking 14' cultivars were developed during the 1950s by Lawrence D. Hills, the founder of the Henry Doubleday Research Association (the organic gardening organization itself named after Henry Doubleday, who first introduced Russian comfrey into Britain in the nineteenth century) following trials at Bocking, Essex.

 Propagation

 Bocking 4 and 14 are sterile, and therefore will not set seed (one of its advantages over other cultivars as it will not spread out of control); thus, it is propagated from root cuttings.
 The gardener can produce "offsets" from mature, strongly growing plants by driving a spade horizontally through the leaf clumps about 7 cm below the soil surface.
 This removes the crown, which can then be split into pieces.
 The original plant will quickly recover, and each piece can be replanted with the growing points just below the soil surface, and will quickly grow into new plants.
 Offsets can also be purchased by mail order from specialist nurseries in order to initially build up a stock of plants.